open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

-Fully integrating the changes proposed in this document into messaging semantic conventions requires some additions and clarifications in the specification, which are listed in this section.
+Fully integrating the changes proposed in this document into messaging semantic conventions requires some additions and clarifications in the specification, which are listed in this section:

 * [open-telemetry/opentelemetry-specification#454](https://github.com/open-telemetry/opentelemetry-specification/issues/454)
   To instrument pull-based "Receive" operations as described in this document,